sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 - making histograms of modification probabilities
 - subsetting
 - windowing modification calls

+We covered some of these in the main lesson and some in the optional sections.

 Most of these operations could be performed using pre-existing tools and can be incorporated easily into scripts.